 12. The official Drupal website has over 1.3 million registered users.

 Acquia’s Ricardo Amaro claims that the Drupal community counts 1.3 million people, as that’s the number of registered users on its official website, drupal.org.
 For an enterprise-class content management system, that is pretty impressive, but not at all surprising given its undeniable qualities.
 What’s possibly even more impressive is the fact that over 46,000 people are the site’s developers.

-The overall cost of creating and running a Drupal project can be high, but with 46,350 free modules, that becomes much less of a nuisance.
+The overall cost of creating and running a Drupal project can be high, but with 46,350 free modules, a thousand more than last year, that becomes much less of a nuisance.

 With such a selection, you can completely change how a Drupal site looks and make Drupal web design a more satisfying experience.

 All modules have been downloaded a total of 250 million times, which means 6,500 downloads per module, on average.

 15. Chaos is the most commonly downloaded Drupal module, with 11,584,746 downloads.

 One of the top Drupal modules, Chaos improves the developer experience.
 It can be used to manage pages and is also necessary for many other modules to work.

 But sheer downloads tell only half the story.